mike-rogers/mike-rogers.github.com/_posts/2015-01-24-points-ungh-what-are-they-good-for.md

 ## Okay.
 Now what?

-Now we're free to make stupid extrapolations, which in my experience is what people love to do with points.
+Now we're free to make stupid extrapolations, which in my experience is what people love to do with points[^2].
 My work rate is 8 hours per point.
 My teammate is 2 hours per point.
 We should be able to do 25 points a week, after some assumptions, right?

 Slow down there, champ!
 All we've done is say "this unit of work can be done in one point".
 Let's look at another, larger amount of work.
 Like, say, implement a REST endpoint in Spring MVC that touches a database backend.